parmes/parmes/solfec/user/simulation.rst

 .. topic:: CONTACT_EXCLUDE_BODIES (body1, body2)

   This routine disables contact detection for a specific pair of bodies.
 By default contact detection is enabled for all possible body pairs.
+Must be called on MPI rank 0 process to take effect.

   * body1 -- first BODY object